jaw653/fastFlask/README.md

 # fastFlask
-fastFlask automates the setup of Flask apps so that developers can get right into the grind!
+fastFlask automates the setup of Flask apps so that developers can get right into the grind.

 Simply run